Orlando Arcia Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.01 team ERA ranks 11th across all MLB pitching staffs.
+- The Yankees have the 14th-ranked team ERA across all MLB pitching staffs (4.07).

-- In his last appearance on Wednesday, the right-hander threw 5 1/3 innings against the Chicago White Sox, giving up one earned run while surrendering four hits.
+- In his last time out -- in relief on Thursday -- the right-hander threw two innings against the Chicago White Sox, allowing four earned runs while surrendering five hits.

-- The 27-year-old has put up a 4.23 ERA and 8.6 strikeouts per nine innings in 24 games this season, while allowing a batting average of .260 to his opponents.
+- The 29-year-old has amassed an 8.06 ERA and 7.9 strikeouts per nine innings across 14 games this season, while allowing a batting average of .332 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.